vitalitylearning2021/basicModelsTensorFlow/index.md

 Everyone of use benefits today of machine learning through technology, although often we don't realize it.
 The face recognition technology enables social media platforms to help the users in adding tags or in sharing pictures of friends of theirs.
 The Optical Character Recognition, or OCR, converts text images into character strings.
 The suggestion engines, implemented by machine learning, suggest which film or TV show to watch according to User's preferences.
 Self-driving cars, based on machine learning, are being tested to be launched on the market.

-Machine learning is today a field of extreme timeliness and continuously evolving in which even more complicated algorithms require computing platform even more performing.
+Machine learning is today a field of extreme timeliness and continuously evolving in which ever more complicated algorithms require computing platform ever more performing.

 In this project, we present an introduction to the main machine learning methods, with reference to both supervised and unsupervised learning and to the simplest and most common approaches, as linear and logistic regression, the k-means algorithm, the nearest neighbor algorith and Support Vector Machine.
 More complex structures, as neural networks or deep neural networks will not be considered here for the sake of simplicity.
 Although conceptually simple, the presented algorithms, as linear regression, are powerful statistical techniques that can generate insights on consumer behavior, help to understand business better, and comprehend factors influencing profitability.
 They can also be employed to evaluate trends and forecast data in many fields.
 For example, we can use linear regression to solve a few of our daily problems related to supporting decision making, discovering new insights and creating predictive analytics.
 Likewise, logistic regression has become particularly popular in online advertisement enlabling the marketer to foresee, as percentage rate yes/not, the probability that specific users of specific websites click on specific advertisement banners.